OpitzLab/NeMo-TMS/9_Visualization/README.md

 # Visualization
 In this step, we discuss how to visualize the results of the NEURON and calcium concentration simulations.
-Note that this is just one method for visualizaiton and the users are free to implement their own visualization procdure as they see fit.
+Note that this is just one method for visualizaiton and the users are free to use other visualization procdures/software.

 ## Software Requirements
 [MATLAB](https://www.mathworks.com/) (Tested on MATLAB 2019b), [Gmsh](https://gmsh.info/) (tested on Gmsh 3.0.6)